opensemanticsearch/open-semantic-entity-search-api/README.md

 Named Entity Extraction from full-text
 --------------------------------------

-Additional to the specified Open Refine Reconciliation API query parameters, you can POST a full text / context additionally or instead of entity queries of yet extracted entities or strucutred data field with entities (which in other Open Refine Reconciliation Service APIs are required), so the context will not only used for disambiguation scoring but entities will be extracted automatically from the text.
+Additional to the specified Open Refine Reconciliation API query parameters, you can POST a full text / context additionally or instead of entity queries of yet extracted entities or structured data field with entities (which in other Open Refine Reconciliation Service APIs are required), so the context will not only be used for disambiguation scoring but entities will be extracted automatically from the text.

 REST-API request parameters